Graham P Austin oam: Artist's Statement

 I began to think of everything and everyone being made up with atoms.

 It is here I must mention my beginnings, I was adopted.
 My original birth certificate states my birth mother’s name.

-My father’s name is omitted, just a diagonal line.
-I have searched unsuccessfully for information and wondered if
+My father’s name was omitted, just a diagonal line.
+I have searched unsuccessfully for information and

-I have aboriginal blood because of my empathy and admiration for their culture.
+wondered if I had aboriginal blood because of my empathy and admiration for their culture.

 Whether I have a percentage of aboriginal background or not doesn’t matter, either way is good.